• Skip to main content

 Hinata is the Japanese word for ‘place in the sun’, explained

 What does "hinata" mean in Japanese?
-Native speakers say "hinata" to mean 'place in the sun' in Japanese.
+Native speakers say "hinata" often to mean 'place in the sun' in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its …
+In this blog post, however, I will explain this word in detail based on …

 [Read more...] about Hinata is the Japanese word for ‘place in the sun’, explained